HECS-HELP Repayment Calculator

 How Indexation Works

 Your HELP debt is indexed annually on 1 June to maintain its real value.
 Since 2023, indexation is capped at the lower of CPI or the Wage Price Index (WPI).
-For 2025, the indexation rate was approximately 3.4%.
+The 1 June 2026 indexation was 2.8% (2025: 3.2%).
 Indexation is not interest — it simply adjusts your debt for inflation.
 If you can make a voluntary repayment before 1 June, you reduce the balance that gets indexed.

 Voluntary Repayments